dxdye/compiler/README.md

 This is an implementation of a compiler for the so-called 'simple'-language.

 It implements a:
-> frontend, lexer: it identifies tokens via Regex
+- frontend, lexer: it identifies tokens via Regex
-> frontend, parser: it will build an AST from the lexed tokens - it's able to decompile the original into
+- frontend, parser: it will build an AST from the lexed tokens - it's able to decompile the original into

 ToDo:
-> frontend: name- and type- checking
+- frontend: name- and type- checking
-> backend: assembler code generation
+- backend: assembler code generation
+- backend: linker

 # Structure

-The project consists of sub-projects, which store redundant deps and .jlex and jcup-specs.
+The project consists of sub-projects, which store redundant deps and .jlex and .jcup-specifications.
 For the reviewer of this project, the progress of this compiler build will be recognizable.